Detail from Fra Mauro’s ‘mappa mundi’, ca. 1450. Biblioteca Nazionale Marciana, Venice.

 ON 14-16 November 2017, JIAS hosted a seminar on ‘Understanding the pre-colonial world through computational history’.

-It was aimed at strengthening southern African input into the Interactive Global Histories (1205-1533) Project based at Nanyang Technological University in Singapore, and led by Prof Andrea Nanetti of the School of Art, Design and Media at NTU.
+It was aimed at assessing prospects for African input into the Interactive Global Histories (1205-1533) Project based at Nanyang Technological University in Singapore, and led by Prof Andrea Nanetti of the School of Art, Design and Media at NTU.

 Besides a lengthy presentation, Prof Nanetti presented the workshop with two publications which cast light on his project as well as the growing field of computational social science and humanities.
 Descriptions of and links to the publications appear below.